modirishabh/GCP/Solution-Architect/4.1-Hybrid-Connectivity&VPC-Sharing/Readme.md

 **HA VPN** auto-provisions two external IPs from unique pools, requires 2-4 tunnels for SLA, supports active/active or active/passive routing via Cloud Router BGP (link-local 169.254.x.x addresses).[web:1]

+**How BGP works in HA VPN (with example)**
+Imagine you have:

+On‑prem network: 10.0.0.0/16 behind your data center router

+GCP VPC network: 10.10.0.0/16 with an HA VPN gateway and a Cloud Router

+**In HA VPN:**

+You create 2 or 4 tunnels between your HA VPN gateway and your on‑premises VPN router (for example, tunnel A and tunnel B).

+Cloud Router runs BGP sessions over these tunnels to your on‑prem router (using link‑local IPs like 169.254.x.x).​

+Cloud Router advertises 10.10.0.0/16 to on‑prem; your router advertises 10.0.0.0/16 to Cloud Router.

+Both sides now have dynamic routes:

+GCP knows “to reach 10.0.0.0/16, send traffic through HA VPN tunnels”.

+On‑prem knows “to reach 10.10.0.0/16, send traffic through HA VPN tunnels”.

+If tunnel A fails (for example, link issue or router problem), BGP notices that session is down and stops advertising routes via that tunnel, so traffic is automatically shifted to tunnel B without you changing routes manually.​

+**Benefits of BGP in HA VPN**
+Automatic route updates: New subnets on either side are learned and advertised via BGP; no manual route updates needed.

+High availability and failover: Multiple tunnels can be active; BGP withdraws routes on failed paths and keeps healthy ones, supporting 99.99% SLA for HA VPN when configured correctly.​

+Load sharing: By tuning BGP route priorities/weights, HA VPN can be configured as active/active (load share across tunnels) or active/passive (one tunnel used, the other standby).​

+So, BGP in HA VPN is what makes the connection dynamic, resilient, and scalable, instead of a fragile VPN with static, hard‑coded routes.

 ## Interconnect Options

 |Type|Connection|Capacity|SLA|Layer|Use Case|